local-group/wormhole/README.md

 # wormhole
-A p2p client for messaging and file sharing
+A p2p utility for messaging and file sharing